$6,295 | Completing Grades 9–12

 We start the trip with a hike through El Yunque National Rainforest.
 This lush, green landscape is full of trails, pools, and waterfalls.
 Along the way, we keep an eye out for the native Coqui Tree Frog and learn about local flora and fauna from our guide.
 After the hike, we cool off in the ocean and enjoy our first full group dinner by the water.

-Over the next three days, we dive into our PADI or SSI scuba training.
+Over the next three days, we dive into our PADI scuba training.
 New divers work toward certification, while returning divers gain deeper skills.
 Each day includes open water dives, classroom sessions, and time to reflect and reset.

-Day 6: Explore Old San Juan & Snorkel El Escambrón
+Day 7: Explore Old San Juan & Snorkel El Escambrón

 We head into Old San Juan to explore its colorful streets and local shops.
 In the afternoon, we snorkel in crystal-clear waters along El Escambrón Beach, keeping an eye out for marine life and nearby coral reefs.